tomeshnet/documents/meeting_notes/20160418_meeting-notes.md

 > ...In order to address the fact that Internet infrastructure is a black-box to most of its users.

 ## Roadmap
-- Potential events: last week we looked at Maker Fest (TPL, proposal booth), HOPE: outreach and other projects
+- Potential events: last week we looked at Maker Festival (TPL, proposal booth), HOPE: outreach and other projects
-- Maker Faire:
+- Maker Festival:
     - Workshop, booth: place to chat, voice calls over the mesh
     - Way to build engagement: interactive (gamify), exhibit (interesting to look at)
         - Role-play (game to teach networking concepts)